The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 Best Mount Batur Tour Guide

-First of all, if youβre looking for a vetted tour guide for visiting Mount Batur Bali, hereβs a top rated Mount Batur sunrise trekking tour from GetYourGuide starting at 700k Rupiah ($48 USD) that includes hotel pickup/dropoff and free breakfast.
+First of all, if youβre looking for a vetted tour guide for the hike, hereβs a top-rated Mount Batur sunrise trekking tour from GetYourGuide starting at 500k Rupiah ($32 USD), including optional hotel pickup and drop-off from places like Jimbaran, Kuta, Legian, Seminyak, Sanur, Kerobokan, and Canggu.

 These prices are fairly similar to what we see being quoted on the ground in Bali, and the online reviews are highly positive too.
-The tour also includes trekking equipment like poles, torches, drinking water, and more.
+The tour includes breakfast and trekking equipment like poles, torches, and drinking water.

 You can see wild monkeys on the Mt Batur trek

-Drone picture of the Gunung Batur volcano and caldera
+Drone picture of the Batur volcano and caldera

 Where Is Mount Batur?